AdobeDocs/commerce-webapi/src/pages/rest/notes.md

 ## Duplicate parameters in an REST call

 In a REST call, it is possible that a route variable contains one value while the request body contains a different value.
-Whenever this type of conflict occurs, Magento uses the value specified in the request body.
+Whenever this type of conflict occurs, Adobe Commerce uses the value specified in the request body.

 For example: